Super League (Indonesia)

-Top-flight professional league in Indonesia started from the 2008–09 season onwards, initially under the name of Indonesia Super League until 2015.
+Top-flight professional league in Indonesia started from the 2008–09 season onwards, with the original title Indonesia Super League until 2015.
+Before PSSI formed and organized the Indonesian Super League as the first professional football league in Indonesia, the previous top-level competition title in Indonesia was the Liga Indonesia Premier Division from 1994–95 to 2007–08.
 Prior to the 2008 reforms, the national competitions used a tournament format.
-Liga 1 started in 2017 as the first rebranding of the league.
-Liga Indonesia, whose name was previously used from its formation in 1994 until 2015, will start in 2023 as the second rebranding of the league.
+The league has gone through multiple rebranding: Liga 1, which started in 2017, and the Super League, which started in 2025.

-Forty teams have competed in the top-tier league of Indonesian football since the start of the modern era in 2008 as the Indonesia Super League.
-Seven teams have been crowned champions, with Persipura Jayapura winning the title three times (2009, 2011, 2013), the most among the teams.
+Forty-three clubs have competed in the top-tier league of Indonesian football since the inception of the Indonesia Super League in 2008.
+Eight have won the title: Persib (2014, 2023–24, 2024–25), Persipura (2008–09, 2010–11, 2013), Bali United (2019, 2021–22), Arema (2009–10), Sriwijaya (2011–12), Bhayangkara Presisi (2017), Persija (2018), and PSM (2022–23).
+Only four clubs have played in every season to date: Arema, Madura United, Persib Bandung, and Persija Jakarta.
+Semen Padang also won the 2011–12 Indonesian Premier League during the dualism era in Indonesian football.

 History

 Origins

-In 1994, PSSI merged teams from Perserikatan, which was a popular league for amateur clubs representing regional football associations, and Galatama, which was a less popular league made up of semi-professional teams, to form Liga Indonesia, integrating the fanaticism in the Perserikatan and the professionalism of Galatama with the aim of improving the quality of Indonesian football.
-This effort ushered in a tiered system in the Indonesian competitive football scene.
-The group stage format, which was used in Perserikatan, was combined with a full competition system followed by the semi-final and final rounds like Galatama.
+In 1994, PSSI merged teams from Perserikatan, a popular league for amateur clubs representing regional football associations, and Galatama, a less popular league made up of semi-professional teams, to form Liga Indonesia.
+This effort integrated the fanaticism in Perserikatan and the professionalism of Galatama with the aim of improving the quality of Indonesian football.
+This step ushered in a tiered system in the Indonesian competitive football scene.
+The group stage like Perserikatan was combined with a full competition system followed by the semi-final and final rounds like Galatama.

 Foundation

-The modern competition era started in 2008 with the 2008–09 Indonesia Super League.
+The modern competition era started in 2008 with the Indonesia Super League (ISL).
 The first season began with 18 clubs.
 The first Indonesia Super League goal was scored by Ernest Jeremiah of Persipura in a 2–2 draw against Sriwijaya F.C.
 The 18 inaugural members of the new Indonesia Super League were Persipura, Persiwa, Persib, Persik, Sriwijaya, Persela, Persija, PSM, Pelita Jaya, Arema, Persijap, Persiba, PKT Bontang, Persitara, PSMS, Deltras, Persita, and PSIS.
-Originally, Persiter and Persmin were qualified to register but they failed the verification requirements to be inaugural members of the Indonesia Super League.
+Originally, Persiter and Persmin qualified to register but they failed the verification requirements to be inaugural members of the Indonesia Super League.